 Answer: (c)

-Explanation: Fundamental Duties were added to the Constitution by the 42nd Amendment Act, 1976, and are listed in Part IVA (Article 51A).
+Explanation: Fundamental Duties were not part of the original constitution.
+They were added by the 42nd Amendment Act, 1976 and are enshrined in the new Part IVA (Article 51A).

 Q7.
 The Preamble to the Indian Constitution declares India as a: